bvellacott/salesforce-build/README.md

 You should start by installing the 'Node Version Manager' and you'll find the doc for doing that at https://github.com/coreybutler/nvm-windows#user-content-node-version-manager-nvm-for-windows.
 Remember to follow the documentation on how to install the latest version of node also.

 Once you have node installed, if you're planning to use bower dependencies or decide later to use them, you'll need to install git.
 For this, go to https://git-scm.com/downloads.
-You can now install bower using node package manager by opening a command line console and typing 'npm install -g bower' where -g stands for global and will make the bower command available globally.
+You can now install bower using node package manager by opening a command line console and typing ```npm install -g bower``` where -g stands for global and will make the bower command available globally.

-To install the actual build tool: broccoli, type 'npm install -g broccoli-cli'.
+To install the actual build tool: broccoli, type ```npm install -g broccoli-cli```.

-To install the testing framework 'testem' you can type 'npm install -g testem'.
+To install the testing framework 'testem' you can type ```npm install -g testem```.

 Finally to install all the required libraries, go to the root directory of the build project and type 'npm install'.